RajdeepBiswas/EncryptedDataTransfer/README.md

 HDFS Encrypted zone intra-cluster transfer automation

 ## Synopsis:
-In addition to authentication and access control, data protection adds a robust layer of security, by making data unreadable in transit over the network or at rest on a disk.
+In addition to authentication and access control, data encryption adds a robust layer of security, by making data unreadable in transit over the network or at rest on a disk.
 Encryption helps protect sensitive data, in case of an external breach or unauthorized access by privileged users.
 The automation of this task is expected to save close to 4-6 hours of manual intervention per occurrence.
+The solution uses Amazon S3 as a common mount.
+It can be used as a disaster recovery custom solution.

 ## Script (common code) location:
 cluster1: